jennyobrien/guest-writer/faq/tips-about-writing.md

 ## Capitalization

-Please, capitalize the words appropriately.
+Please, capitalize words appropriately.
 There are two cases where you need to capitalize:

-1. when starting new sentences;
+1. When starting new sentences;
-2. when referring to proper nouns.
+2. When using proper nouns.

 For example, _GitHub_ has two uppercase letters.
 So, it's important not to write _Github_ nor _github_. _JavaScript_ is another similar example.
-It is not _Javascript_ nor _javascript_.
+It is neither _Javascript_ nor _javascript_.

-**Note that** these are just two examples.
-Please, search how a proper noun is written and follow the convention.
+**Note that** these are just examples.
+Please, research how a proper noun is written and follow the convention.

 ## Formatting with Markdown

-This section will give you some tips on what are the preferred approach when structuring/formatting you article.
-After reading the instructions here, please, to he following cheatsheets.
+This section will give you some tips on the preferred approach when structuring/formatting your article.
+After reading the instructions here, please, refer to the following cheatsheets.
 They can help you learn more about formatting content on Markdown files:

 - [_Markdown Cheatsheet_](https://github.com/auth0/blog/blob/master/post-cheat-sheet.markdown)
 - [_Auth0 Markdown Cheatsheet_](https://github.com/auth0/blog/blob/master/post-cheat-sheet.markdown)